FAO's activities comprise five main areas:

-Putting information within reach.
+Putting information within reach and supporting the transition to sustainable agriculture.
 FAO serves as a knowledge network.
 We use the expertise of our staff - agronomists, foresters, fisheries and livestock specialists, nutritionists, social scientists, economists, statisticians and other professionals - to collect, analyse and disseminate data that aid development.
-A million times a month, someone visits the FAO Internet site to consult a technical document or read about our work with farmers.
-We also publish hundreds of newsletters, reports and books, distribute several magazines, create numerous CD-ROMS and host dozens of electronic fora.

-Sharing policy expertise.
+Strengthening political will and sharing policy expertise.
 FAO lends its years of experience to member countries in devising agricultural policy, supporting planning, drafting effective legislation and creating national strategies to achieve rural development and hunger alleviation goals.
+We advocate for the implementation of these policies and programmes, encouraging sufficient financial resources to be made available, the right organizational structures to be in place, and importantly, ensuring adequate human capacities.

 Bringing knowledge to the field.
 Our breadth of knowledge is put to the test in thousands of field projects throughout the world.
 FAO mobilizes and manages millions of dollars provided by industrialized countries, development banks and other sources to make sure the projects achieve their goals.
-FAO provides the technical know-how and in a few cases is a limited source of funds.
 In crisis situations, we work side-by-side with the World Food Programme and other humanitarian agencies to protect rural livelihoods and help people rebuild their lives.

 How is FAO funded?